-In June this year (2015) I moved from my four bedroomed, modern detached house, home for 16 years, to a three bedroomed cottage in a small village in Cheshire.
+In June 2015 I moved from my four bedroomed, modern detached house, home for 16 years, to a three bedroomed cottage in a small village in Cheshire.
 I have dreamed for most of my adult life of a home in the countryside and after many false starts I finally managed to fulfil my dream.

 The new house is called Dove Cottage and is, in fact, a good, solid, three bedroomed house with small front and back gardens, there is a small shop a couple of minutes walk away next door to a pub which, hopefully, will be reopened shortly.